Frequently Asked Questions

-Last year, more than 570 Chicago-Kent alumni volunteered to teach interview techniques, discuss career paths, and share their general knowledge and experiences with students.
-For instance, our alumni enthusiastically volunteer to advise students in one-on-one sessions during Alumni-Student ConneKtions (ASCK) Week each fall and to host student networking opportunities through our ConneKtions@Dinner program each fall and spring.
+Each year, several Chicago-Kent alumni volunteer to conduct mock interviews, discuss career paths, and share their general knowledge and experiences with students.
+For instance, our alumni enthusiastically volunteer to advise students in one-on-one sessions during Alumni-Student ConneKtions (ASCK) Week each spring and to host student networking opportunities through our ConneKtions@Dinner program each fall.

 What types of externships and related opportunities does IIT Chicago-Kent offer?

 We believe that our students' most important career-planning task during law school is to strengthen their résumés.
-To help them get started, we offer every full-time student a guaranteed summer externship after his or her first year of law school.
-Widely available in Chicago, externship opportunities are also available in Miami and Los Angeles.
-In addition, our year-round legal and judicial externship program puts students to work for trial and appellate court judges, as well as for supervising attorneys in the public sector and in private law firms.
+To help them get started, we assist students to obtain a summer externship after his or her first year of law school.
+Widely available in Chicago, students have also externed in Washington D.C.
+In addition, our year-round legal and judicial externship program puts students to work for trial and appellate court judges, as well as for supervising attorneys in the public sector and in some private law firms.

 Many of our students also gain critical experience working side-by-side with faculty practitioners in the Chicago-Kent Law Offices.
 This in-house law firm engages students in challenging cases and transactional work involving criminal defense law; employment discrimination and civil rights law; entrepreneurial law; family law; health and disability law; immigration law; open government/government watchdog law; tax law; and mediation.
 Additional clinics offer direct experience in intellectual property law and environmental law.

 Chicago-Kent also participates in the Community-Based Federal Work Study program, placing eligible students in paid positions in various government and public interest organizations.
 This program helps students gain valuable experience while earning money for tuition they would otherwise borrow through federal loans.